-Caitlin Berrigan works across performance, video, sculpture, and text to engage with the intimate and embodied dimensions of power, politics, and capitalism.
-Her artist's book Imaginary Explosions (Broken Dimanche Press, 2018) was the subject of solo exhibitions in Berlin and Schloss Solitude, and her book Unfinished State is forthcoming from Archive Books with support from the Graham Foundation.
-Her current body of work, Imaginary Explosions, is a cosmology of pseudo-science fiction videos that follows an affiliation of transfeminist geologists as they operate in communication with the desires of the mineral earth for radical, planetary transformation.
-Her work has shown at the Whitney Museum, the Poetry Project, Harvard Carpenter Center, Storefront for Art & Architecture, Hammer Museum, Anthology Film Archives, LACMA, Henry Art Gallery, UnionDocs, and the deCordova Museum, among others.
-Berrigan has received grants and residencies from the Humboldt Foundation, Skowhegan, Graham Foundation, PROGRAM for Art & Architecture Berlin, and Akademie Schloss Solitude.
-She holds a Master's in visual art from MIT and a B.A. from Hampshire College.
-She is an artist, writer, and researcher affiliated with the PhD-in-Practice at the Academy of Fine Arts in Vienna, and a research affiliate of the NYU Tandon School of Engineering Technology, Culture and Society.
+Caitlin Berrigan works across video, sculpture, performance, and text to engage with the intimate and embodied dimensions of power, politics, and capitalism.
+Imaginary Explosions was the subject of solo show at Art in General in New York (2019), and an artist’s book with Broken Dimanche Press, Berlin (2018).
+Her work has shown at the Whitney Museum, Poetry Project, Henry Art Gallery, Harvard Carpenter Center, Anthology Film Archives, and UnionDocs, among others.
+She has received grants and residencies from the Humboldt Foundation, Skowhegan, Graham Foundation, and Akademie Schloss Solitude.
+Berrigan holds a Master's in visual art from MIT and a B.A. from Hampshire College.
+She is an artist, writer, and researcher affiliated with the PhD-in-Practice at the Academy of Fine Arts in Vienna, and NYU Technology, Culture and Society.